NZD/USD Forex Pair

 The Economy and Currency of New Zealand

 New Zealand is the world’s 54th nation in terms of its GDP, which stands at around $181 billion.
 It is also 69th in the world based on PPP.
 The economy of New Zealand is highly dependent on trade, yet because it has only a small territory and is located a considerable distance from most of the other major players in the world economy, it is consistently faced with international trading challenges.
-As Australia is the country’s nearest neighbour, it has a major role to play in trading relations.
-Trade between the two countries is estimated to be at around $25.6 billion NZD and almost 20% of the country’s exports are sent to Australia.
-New Zealand’s second biggest trading partner is China and the Chinese demand for New Zealand milk products is very high.
-The other industries which have a key role to play in the nation’s economy include fishing, mining, forestry and agriculture.
-Agriculture alone accounts for about 4% of New Zealand’s GDP while tobacco, beverage and food processing makes up another 5%.
-A large part of the country’s economy is also focused on the service industry and this makes up over two thirds of New Zealand’s GDP.
-Tourism is now a growth industry with expenditure from overseas visitors increasing year on year, standing at about $10 billion.
+Australia, being the country’s nearest neighbour, has a major role to play in trading relations.
+Trade between the two countries is estimated to be at around $25.6 billion NZD, and almost 20% of the country’s exports are sent to Australia.
+New Zealand’s second biggest trading partner is China, and the Chinese demand for New Zealand milk products is very high.
+The other industries that have a key role to play in the nation’s economy include fishing, mining, forestry and agriculture.
+Agriculture alone accounts for about 4% of New Zealand’s GDP while tobacco, beverages and food processing makes up another 5%.
+A large part of the country’s economy is also focused on the service industry, which accounts for over two thirds of New Zealand’s GDP.
+Tourism is now a growth industry, standing at about $10 billion, with expenditure from overseas visitors increasing year on year.

-New Zealand’s currency is called the New Zealand Dollar which is not only the currency of New Zealand itself but also of the Pitcairn Islands, Tokelau, the Ross Dependency, Niue and the Cook Islands.
-Originally, the New Zealand currency was the New Zealand Pound however the Dollar was introduced in July 1967.
-Sometimes it is referred to as the Kiwi, being named after one of New Zealand’s indigenous birds.
-The NZD is one of the world’s top ten most traded currencies.
+New Zealand’s currency is the New Zealand Dollar, which is not only the currency of New Zealand itself but also of the Pitcairn Islands, Tokelau, the Ross Dependency, Niue and the Cook Islands.
+Originally, the New Zealand currency was the New Zealand Pound, until the Dollar was introduced in July 1967.
+Sometimes it is referred to as the Kiwi, named after one of New Zealand’s indigenous birds.
+The NZD is one of the world’s top 10 most-traded currencies.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|